 Tony Corballis has an insatiable appetite for understanding people and supporting their progress, with 23 years of coaching, training and learner assessment under his belt.
-His main expertise lies in the communication aspects of executive presence and leadership transition, in self-promotion, employability for change like Brexit and developing interview strategy, and also in voice and speech development, speech writing and and presentation skills.
+His main expertise lies in the communication aspects of executive presence and leadership transition, in self-promotion, employability for change like Brexit and developing interview strategy, and also in voice and speech development, speech writing and presentation skills.

 Tony Corballis has over 4000 hours coaching and training a range of professionals, managers, senior executives, directors and board members, c-suite, non-executive directors in governance, allowing him intimate insights into high-level corporate business life.

 His own former organisational experience spans departmental restructure consultancy, departmental line management, operational strategy implementation, financial accountability at programme management level, and bringing about culture change in a public sector institution embittered by industrial dispute.
 Also, Tony explored organisational communication in great depth as post-graduate study and worked in media relations for an NGO.
 All these perspectives help to inform the coaching approach.

 In his professional practice, he is known for being firmly pragmatic and outcome-focused.
 For 23 years he has also contributed part-time to academic courses in finance, management, IT, business studies, and economics, in further and higher education, alongside other areas of specialised academic development.

-He has received over 400 hours private- and public-sector CPD in various management and communication skills development, and in teaching-learning methodologies and in assessment systems.
+In the workplace, he has received over 400 hours private- and public-sector CPD in various management and communication skills development, in teaching-learning methodologies and issues, and in assessment systems.
 In higher education, he currently heads departmental CPD and runs a teacher training programme.

 Tony Corballis was awarded a Duke of Edinburgh award for authoring a book, English for Management, in 2009.